BrainObjects/BrainObjectDocs/README.md

 Besides the "brain" analogies listed above there are other characteristics of "techniques" that should be supported:

  - (L) = Object locking.
 In general locking is evil, but in few cases an absolute necessity
- - (P) = Persistent and long running queries, similar to the iCloudKit
+ - (P) = Persistent and long running queries, similar to the iCloud Kit
-   -  e.g. let a client know when the car drove more than 100,000km
+   -  e.g. let a client know when the car drove more than 100,000 km.
  - (D) = Developer support
    - test a server without the need for a real web-server (like WO direct connect)
      - can provide images (e.g. JPEG) or other "static" resources too
    - support rapid turnaround when it comes to handling resources
+   - support for custom  as well as existing DevOps monitoring and debugging tools
  - (A) = ACID transactions should be supported … but at the same time the server part should try to be stateless
    - … state is provided by building on top of reliable backend storage systems
    - if there is a need for "sessions", then they should naturally be able to be persistent too
  - (Y) = Async-behaviour … to keep the number of threads low and to prevent "blocking IO"
    - for large building blocks e.g. via operation pipelines with clearly defined handover conventions (IO queues)
-   - for small building blocks e.g. async-wait might be used as well
+   - for small building blocks e.g. async/await might be used as well

 ### What BrainObjects should NOT do

-Another way to define what it should do … is to figure out what it should NOT (try to) do
+Another way to define what it should do is to figure out what it should NOT (try to) do:

 - Try NOT to be a data store
 - Try NOT to be a rewrite of WebObjects (1)